Jim Palmer: Legacy

-Palmer has been considered one of the best pitchers in major-league history.
-Palmer is the only pitcher in big-league history to win World Series games in three decades (1960s, 1970s, and 1980s).
+Palmer is the only pitcher in major-league history to win World Series games in three decades (1960s, 1970s, and 1980s).
 During his 19-year major league career of 575 games (including 17 postseason games), he never surrendered a grand slam, nor did he ever allow back-to-back homers.
-Palmer's career earned run average (2.856) is the third-lowest among starting pitchers whose careers began after the advent of the live-ball era in 1920.
 In six ALCS and six World Series, he posted an 8–3 record with 90 strikeouts, and an ERA of 2.61 and two shutouts in 17 games.

 He was a mainstay in the rotation during Baltimore's six pennant-winning teams in the 1960s (1966 and 1969), 1970s (1970, 1971 and 1979) and 1980s (1983).
 With the passing of Mike Cuellar in 2010, Palmer became the last surviving member of the 1971 Baltimore starting rotation that included four 20-game winners.
 Palmer won spots on six All-Star teams, received four Gold Glove Awards and won three Cy Young Awards.
 He led the league in ERA twice and in wins three times.

+Palmer has the fifth lowest ERA among starting pitchers since 1920 (through the 2024 season), behind Clayton Kershaw, and Hall of Fame pitchers Hoyt Wilhelm, Whitey Ford, and Sandy Koufax.
+Wilhelm pitched in over 1,000 games, but started only 52.

 Sometimes, Palmer would shift fielders around during games.
 He never meddled with the best fielders, such as the Robinsons or Paul Blair, but he would do so for less experienced players.
 "They might not know...that if they're playing a step or two to the opposite field and you're behind the batter two balls and no strikes...and you have a big lead...you're probably going to take a little off the pitch...and the fielders have to know to shift a couple of steps and play for the batter to pull."

 In 1999, he ranked No. 64 on The Sporting News' list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.